PravijaSandeep/banking-transfer-service/README.md

 # Transfer Service

 The Transfer Service is a Spring Boot application designed to handle money transfers between bank accounts.
 The service supports both intra-bank and inter-bank transfers and includes robust error handling, validation, and logging.
-This works with preloaded account configuration (see Limitation section below).
+This works with pre-loaded account configuration (see Limitation section below).